ATTORNEY ADVERTISING

 Unwanted robocalls may be violating the TCPA

-Have you received unsolicited sales calls with prerecorded messages?
+Have you received unsolicited marketing calls with prerecorded messages?

-Companies that ignore the Do Not Call list or use automated dialing systems without prior express consent can face serious legal consequences — and you could be eligible for compensation.
+Companies that ignore the Do Not Call list or use automated dialing systems without prior express written consent can face serious legal consequences — and you could be eligible to receive $500 to $1,500 per violating call.

 Fill out the form to learn more.

 Under federal law, businesses must obtain express consent before making prerecorded marketing calls.
-Yet some companies — including home improvement companies like roofers, window installers, air conditioning and heating contractors, lawn care services, pool builders, and solar energy providers — continue to ignore this requirement, making unsolicited phone calls and potentially violating the Telephone Consumer Protection Act (TCPA).
+Yet, some companies — including doctors’ offices, dentists, debt collectors, and more — continue to ignore this requirement, making unsolicited phone calls and potentially violating the Telephone Consumer Protection Act (TCPA).

-In 2023 alone, the Federal Communications Commission (FCC) received over 1.2 million complaints about these kinds of unsolicited robocalls.
-These are not scam operations — many are real businesses using illegal tactics to drum up sales.
+The Federal Communications Commission (FCC) receives over 1.2 million complaints a year about unsolicited robocalls.
+These are not scam operations; many are legitimate businesses using illegal tactics to generate sales.

-If you have received these calls and kept records — like voicemails, screenshots or call logs — you may be eligible to join a TCPA lawsuit and collect up to $1,500 per call.
+If you have received these calls and kept records, such as voicemails, screenshots, or call logs, you may be eligible to join a TCPA lawsuit and collect compensation.

 Do you qualify?